 Welp, that’s one thread wasted, so it’s a good thing we’ve got a couple more.

 While the familial connection has always been there, how important the Commish actually is to Babs’ story has varied over the years.
-In the Silver Age (and derivative works like the ’66 show), Babs was already an independent adult when she donned the suit, so there’s pretty much bupkis.
+In the Silver Age (and derivative works like the ’66 show), Babs was already a full-grown adult when she donned the suit, so there’s pretty much bupkis.
 That Other Show made him Babs’ primary motivation for becoming Batgirl, and later topped itself with a chilling look at what may (or may not) happen if he ever learned what his daughter does in her spare time.
 A couple years later, Batgirl: Year One ran with that and turned the Commish into an outright obstacle to Barbara’s double-life.

 But with no time (and probably no desire) to make a big to-do about the first meeting between Batgirl and her old man, Jelenic and Beechen end it with a whimper.
-The “It’s Batwoman, not Batgirl” gag dies a long-overdue death, and Batgirl just runs off the first chance he gets.
+The “It’s Batwoman, not Batgirl” gag dies a long-overdue death, and Batgirl just runs off the first chance she gets.
 Conveniently enough, the Commish lost his glasses earlier and is probably suffering brain damage from all those acid fumes in Ivy’s plant, so Batgirl’s secret is safe.

 Or is it?